Cause

 - bearing more children than their constitution can support in women

-If you want to learn more about the Kidney and its functions from the perspective of Traditional Chinese Medicine you can read the material "The Kidney in Traditional Chinese Medicine" in the Physiology chapter.
+If you want to learn more about the Kidneys and their functions from the perspective of traditional Chinese medicine you can read the material "The Kidneys in Traditional Chinese Medicine" in the Physiology chapter.

 Symptoms